Suvendu, Abhishek face off raises December mercury in West Bengal ahead of rural polls | Politics

 ''I will hold a huge rally in this district again this month,'' he added.

-Brushing aside the TMC's allegations of stepmotherly treatment of West Bengal, Adhikari claimed that Rs 19,000 crore has been given to the state by the Centre this month.
+Brushing aside the TMC's allegations of stepmotherly treatment of West Bengal, Adhikari claimed that Rs 19,000 crore was given to the state by the Centre this month.

 ''The Centre has given funds under PM Awas Yojana, Samagra Shiksha Mission and PM Gram Sadak Yojana,'' he said.